Rxxllnz/Robotica_inteligente_sistemas_autonomos/Readme.md

 - Master vs Slave role: If the board you are flashing should act as the master device, enable the master role flag in the sketch before uploading.
 Look for the role/configuration flag in `Robot_code/Robot_code.ino` or the communication helper files under `COMUNICACIONES_ROBOT/` and set the appropriate variable/define for `master`.
 This toggles whether the device initializes as a master or a slave and which communication paths it uses.

-- Disabling TEST_MODE and SERIAL_STUB: By default the sketch compiles with `TEST_MODE` enabled so the built-in test command sequence runs.
-To disable testing and the serial stub behavior for normal operation, open `Robot_code/Robot_code.ino` and set:
+- Disabling TEST_MODE and SERIAL_STUB: To disable testing and the serial stub behavior for normal operation, open `Robot_code/Robot_code.ino` and set:

   - `#define TEST_MODE 0`  // disable built-in automatic test sequence
   - `#define SERIAL_STUB 0` // ensure the serial command stub is disabled